How to Choose Right Skincare Products?

 On normal, dry or mature skin, you can usually use heavier oils such as frankincense or argan oil.
 They are rich and soothing, sink in quickly, and are high on antioxidants that help prevent skin damage, dark spots, and fine lines by blocking environmental damage.

 How do you then know if the product is effective and will do what it promises?
 Have a quick look on the ingredients list - usually the shorter the list is, the better.
 Also, look out for fillers and silicones that won't actually do anything for your skin, they are there to make the product feel nice on your skin.
+We have also written a wonderful information-packed guide on INCI-reading, just download it for free.

 Have you already found the perfect products for your skin?